-49.01 – BF1009 – Tortricidae – Tortricinae – Philedonides lunana – Heath Tortrix – (Thunberg, 1784) Adult Micro: CAT 2 – Confusion Species – PDF Icon – click for General Verification Guidelines | PDF Icon – click for Specific Verification Guidelines
+49.01 – BF1009 – Tortricidae – Tortricinae – Philedonides lunana – Heath Tortrix – (Thunberg, 1784) Adult Micro: CAT 2 – Can be confused with other species – PDF Icon – click for General Verification Guidelines | PDF Icon – click for Specific Verification Guidelines

 Black – Uncertain/Unknown – Insufficient Data day-flying – Day-flying